-Before a colonoscopy, Dr Maraj will advise you how to prepare for the procedure.
-You will need to restrict your eating and drinking 24 hours before the procedure and flush your colon with a laxative.
+Before a colonoscopy, Dr Maraj will advise you on how to prepare for the procedure.
+You will need to restrict eating and drinking 24 hours before the procedure and flush your colon with a laxative.
 A colonoscopy is usually done on an outpatient basis, under conscious sedation.
 While you will be awake for the procedure, you will be sedated, and the procedure should only be mildly uncomfortable.
 You may be required to stay in hospital post-procedure, based on the findings or if any complications occurred.

 What a colonoscopy involves

 While you are under conscious sedation, the procedure is performed, but if medically indicated, Dr Maraj may advise a general anaesthetic instead.
 The endoscope will then be gently inserted into your anus and guided through the rectum and colon.
 Since the endoscope is fitted with a camera at the end, your surgeon will be able to watch as the tube passes through the rectum into the colon on a monitor.
 Dr Maraj will then inflate your colon with air to allow for better visuals of the tissues so that an accurate diagnosis can be made and treatment can be planned accordingly.
 Abnormal tissues will be biopsied.
 Your surgeon may also perform endoscopic intervention or surgery if the need arises.
 If an abnormality was detected, the area might be tattooed for the future location of the abnormal pathology.

 What to expect post-procedure

 Afterwards, you can expect some bloating, gas and cramping, as well as some slight pain and a small amount of bleeding.